kevin caceres md logo

 Conveniently located to serve St. Petersburg, FL and Tampa, FL

 The eyes are often called the windows to the soul.
 As a central part of facial appearance, the eyelids can greatly affect the appearance of the entire face.
-Upper Blepharoplasty, or upper eyelid lift surgery, is a surgical procedure that can correct bulging, sagging, or drooping eyelids.
+Upper Blepharoplasty, or upper eyelid surgery, is a surgical procedure that can correct bulging, sagging, or drooping eyelids.
 Because eyelid skin is much thinner than that in other parts of the face, it is often one of the first facial areas to exhibit signs of aging.
 Eyelids that sag or droop can affect peripheral vision, making daily activities such as driving more difficult.
 Bulging eyelids can also create a tired or worn-out appearance.

 REASONS FOR BLEPHAROPLASTY